 Vendôme’s Town Hall

-The Town Hall is located in a 1623 building which was originally built by Duke César of Vendôme to house the college of the religious congregation of Oratorians.
-It was then used a royal military school up to the end of the 18th century and then a high-school: the lycée Ronsard.
+The Town Hall is located in a 1623 building.
+It was originally built by Duke César of Vendôme to house the college of the religious congregation of Oratorians.
+The edifice was then used a royal military school up to the end of the 18th century and then a high-school: the lycée Ronsard.
 When a new school was built in 1970 on another site, the municipal council moved into the building.

 The Church of La Madeleine

-The church of La Madeleine was completed in 1474 under the guidance of John VIII, Count of Vendôme and thanks to the financial support of the locals, particularly the brotherhoods of winegrowers and gardeners who cultivated lands in the vicinity.
+The church of La Madeleine was completed in 1474 under the guidance of John VIII, Count of Vendôme.
+It owes its construction to the financial support of the locals, particularly the brotherhoods of winegrowers and gardeners who cultivated lands in the vicinity.
 It is topped by an elegant stone spire, echoing that of the abbey.

 The interior was restored in the 19th century and features beautiful stained-glass windows from the Lobin de Tours workshop.